yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 ## General changes and settings glossary

 The modding community requested us to allow for larger texture mods.
-The old 6GB limit was not enough, so byte[] {{< gh-hovercard "10035" "expanded it to support the 8GB arrangement" >}} instead, giving almost all of it to the emulated program.
+The old 6GB limit was not enough, so byte[] {{< gh-hovercard "10035" "expanded it to support a custom 8GB arrangement" >}} instead, giving almost all of it to the emulated program.

 This had unforeseen consequences.